ApocalypseArisen/LearningHTML/README.md

 Better avoid using this unless absolutlly necesarry.

 ### Customizing whole page:
-* Using arguments within opning body tag will afect whole page
+Using arguments within `body` tag will affect whole page

-'<body bgcolor=#002b3c text="white">'
+For example `<body bgcolor=#002b3c text="white">'

-bgcolor will set background color for entire page while text will set default color of a text within whole body tag.
+`bgcolor` will set background color for the entire page while `text` will set default color of a text within whole body tag.

 # CSS section